 |---|---|---|---|---|---|---|

-| Every Day | 6:00am CTGrainBrief pull | Cash Grain Bids (11 states) | USDA AMS MARS | Corn, Soybeans, Wheat, Sorghum | Elevator bids — the price farmers actually receive.
+| Every Day | 6:00am CTGrainBrief pull | Cash Grain Bids (up to 12 named states; report-row coverage varies) | USDA AMS MARS | Corn, Soybeans, Wheat, Sorghum | Elevator bids - the price farmers actually receive.
 Basis calculated vs. CBOT nearby. | FREE |

 | Every Day | 6:15am CTDerived after cash bids | Corn-Ethanol Crush Margin | EIA + FRED + USDA AMS | Corn, Ethanol, Natural Gas | Tells you whether ethanol plants are profitable and competing aggressively for corn. | DERIVED |